AliceO2Group/WebUi/docs/tutorial/time-server.md

 <link rel="stylesheet" href="/css/src/bootstrap.css">
 ```

-It includes parameter service that recovers variables provided by the server via URL and store them in global context.
+It includes session service that recovers variables provided by the server via URL and store them in a global context.
 Then, it clears the URL so variables are invisible for users of the application.
-You can use the [browser inspector](../guide/debug.md) to find out the original URL (go to "network" tab).
+You can use the [browser inspector](../guide/debug.md) to find out the original URL ("network" tab).

 ```js
 import sessionService from '/js/src/sessionService.js';